Pope Paul VI Minor Seminary

-Pope Paul VI Minor Seminary is a diocesan seminary run by the Diocese of Maasin, Philippines.
+Pope Paul VI Minor Seminary is a diocesan seminary run by the Diocese of Maasin, in Maasin, Southern Leyte, Philippines.
 It was established in 1970 by the Most Rev. Vicente T. Ataviado, DD (1968-1997) the year Pope Paul VI made a papal visit to the Philippines. and two years after his arrival as the first Bishop of the newly created diocese (1968).

 The Foundation

 Bishop Ataviado with meager funds started laying the foundation of a formation house of his future collaborators, the priests, in 1970.
 He at first housed the young seminarians at his own newly constructed Bishop's residence where they were trained in all aspects of life necessary to become effective and faithful servants of the Lord in the future.
 While Latin was taught inside the seminary, other subjects were and until now are being taught in the diocesan school, St. Joseph College.